-In some cases, the signal may be temporary, jumping too early into the trade.
-That result in getting stuck into a trade in loss.
+In some cases, the signal may be temporary and you could jump too early into the trade which would lead to loss.

 Avoiding false signals of breakouts helps to improve the results of a trading system significantly.
-You can use the Wait operator to add a confirmation to send the order to the market.
+You can use the Wait operator to add a confirmation before sending the order to the market.

-If you have ever traded cryptocurrencies or any other freely exchanged asset, you know that price can be highly volatile, especially in anticipation of significant moves or trend reversal.
-In these cases, the best opportunities are presented.
+If you have ever traded cryptocurrencies, you know that the price can be highly volatile, especially in anticipation of significant moves or trend reversal.
+The best trading opportunities arise in these circumstances.

-However, high volatility could cause a temporary breach of a key level, only to retrace or bounce back right after.
-You may be waiting for that breakout for buying or selling, but unfortunately, remain trapped in a loss if the trend reverses immediately after.
+However, you may be waiting for that breakout for buying or selling, but unfortunately, remain trapped in a loss if the trend reverses immediately after.

 For example, suppose you want to buy an asset when two moving averages cross.
 In that case, you can avoid buying when the trend is not strong enough by adding a confirmation that the signal is still valid after a certain period.

 There are two versions of the 'Wait' Operator: Wait For and Wait Once.

 The 'wait for' will start once the previous action is executed or condition is met.
 The rule will now 'wait for' 5 minutes and then check the following condition.
 If the condition is met, the rule continues to run.
 If the following condition is not met, the rule will start the 'wait for' 5 minutes again and then check the condition after the 'wait for' part of the rule.

 This will continue to run in a loop until the condition after the 'wait for' is met.